Scale model kit FROG F201 Heinkel He111

 A pair of "standards" from Frog

-One of the more remarkable aspects of the modelling scene is the fact that, despite the proliferation of kits of World War IPs "standards", some of the true immortals of that conflict are still represented by only one kit, or by kits that are so inaccurate that they are simply not worth purchasing.
+One of the more remarkable aspects of the modelling scene is the fact that, despite the proliferation of kits of World War II's "standards", some of the true immortals of that conflict are still represented by only one kit, or by kits that are so inaccurate that they are simply not worth purchasing.
 One such aircraft is perhaps best known of all the Luftwaffe's wartime bombers, the shapely Heinkel He 111.
 There has been only one good kit of this aircraft on the market and this represents a late production variant and is therefore not truly representative of the notorious instrument of the Blitz in which most UK modellers are interested.
-Frog has now filled this gap, and happily its l/72nd scale offering, which may be completed as an He 111H-1 bomber or He 111H-6 torpedo-bomber, is, if not faultless, a very good one.
+Frog has now filled this gap, and happily its 1/72nd scale offering, which may be completed as an He 111H-1 bomber or He 111H-6 torpedo-bomber, is, if not faultless, a very good one.

 It is both accurate in outline and finely detailed, but it falls down in respect of component fit.
 Filling is necessary around the wing root and engine nacelle joints, while some of the fuselage transparencies are too small and do not fill the apertures completely.
 On the other hand, the He 111's characteristic, enormous and oddly-shaped nose transparency is handled very well indeed, and reveals plenty of good cockpit detail.
 The decals provide markings for an He 111H-1 of the Gruppenstab of II/KG 55 and for an He 111H-6 of II/KG 26, and as is usual with Frog kits, these are excellent in quality.
 The same may be said for the colour scheme drawings on the box.
 A good kit of a most important aeroplane, at 78p in the UK it is well worth the money.

-Frog's other "standard" is a l/72nd scale kit of the F4U Corsair which makes up into a really good, accurate, and finely-detailed model which is easy to assemble providing some care is taken with the wing root joint.
+Frog's other "standard" is a 1/72nd scale kit of the F4U Corsair which makes up into a really good, accurate, and finely-detailed model which is easy to assemble providing some care is taken with the wing root joint.
 Decals are provided for a Corsair IV of No 1842 Squadron, Fleet Air Arm, and for an F4U-1D of the Royal New Zealand Air Force, and the usual excellent colour scheme drawing is provided.
-It is certainly good value at its UK price of 21p, and our only reservation is engendered by doubts concerning a sizeable market for a l/72nd kit of this aircraft, as most modellers who want to include this war-plane in their collections will surely have already made it.
+It is certainly good value at its UK price of 21p, and our only reservation is engendered by doubts concerning a sizeable market for a 1/72nd kit of this aircraft, as most modellers who want to include this war-plane in their collections will surely have already made it.
 After all, there have been so many kits of the Corsair available for so long.

 Air Enthusiast 1972-08 Vol3 No2